-Aims: Pulmonary arterial hypertension is a devastating disease characterized by pulmonary vascular remodelling and right heart failure.
-Radio-frequency pulmonary artery denervation (PDN) improves pulmonary hemodynamics in pre-clinical and early clinical studies, however denervation depth is limited.
+Aims: Pulmonary arterial hypertension is a devastating disease characterised by pulmonary vascular remodelling and right heart failure.
+Radio-frequency pulmonary artery denervation (PDN) has improved pulmonary haemodynamics in preclinical and early clinical studies; however, denervation depth is limited.
 High-frequency non-focused ultrasound can deliver energy to the vessel adventitia, sparing the intima and media.
-We therefore investigated the feasibility, safety and efficacy of ultrasound PDN.
+We therefore aimed to investigate the feasibility, safety and efficacy of ultrasound PDN.

-Methods and results: Histological examination demonstrated that innervation of human pulmonary arteries are predominantly sympathetic (71%), with >40% of nerves at a depth of >4mm.
-Finite element analysis of ultrasound energy distribution and ex-vivo studies demonstrated generation of temperatures >47ºC to a depth of 10mm.
-In domestic swine PDN reduced mean pulmonary artery pressure induced by thromboxane A2 in comparison to sham.
-No adverse events were observed to 95-days.
-Histological examination identified structural and immunohistological alterations of nerves in PDN treated animals, with sparing of the intima and media and reduced tyrosine hydroxylase staining 95-days post-procedure indicating persistent alteration of the structure of sympathetic nerves.
+Methods and results: Histological examination demonstrated that innervation of human pulmonary arteries is predominantly sympathetic (71%), with >40% of nerves at a depth of >4 mm.
+Finite element analysis of ultrasound energy distribution and ex vivo studies demonstrated generation of temperatures >47ºC to a depth of 10 mm.
+In domestic swine, PDN reduced mean pulmonary artery pressure induced by thromboxane A2 in comparison to sham.
+No adverse events were observed up to 95 days.
+Histological examination identified structural and immunohistological changes of nerves in PDN-treated animals, with sparing of the intima and media and reduced tyrosine hydroxylase staining 95 days post procedure, indicating persistent alteration of the structure of sympathetic nerves.

-Conclusions: Ultrasound PDN is safe and effective in the pre-clinical setting, with energy delivery to a depth that will permit targeting sympathetic nerves in humans.
+Conclusions: Ultrasound PDN is safe and effective in the preclinical setting, with energy delivery to a depth that would permit targeting sympathetic nerves in humans.